MohamedKhalifa11/share-it/README.md

 - **Advanced Search Functionality**: Empower users to effortlessly search for blogs and posts with a robust search mechanism, enhancing user experience and engagement.

-- **Dynamic Blog Viewing**: Users can view comprehensive blog posts, complete with real-time view counts, providing insights into content popularity.
+- **Blog Creation with Real-Time Preview**: Users can create engaging blog posts by adding a title, description, category, pitch, and an image URL.
+The real-time image preview enhances the content creation experience, allowing users to see how their blog will appear instantly.

 - **Secure User Logout**: Users can log out at any time, ensuring their data remains secure and their session ends when desired.